Canon D30 vs Panasonic GH4

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the Canon D30 and the GH4 have been discontinued, but can regularly be found used on eBay.
-The Canon D30 was replaced by the Canon D60, while the GH4 was followed by the Panasonic GH5.
+Both the D30 and the GH4 have been discontinued, but can regularly be found used on eBay.
+The D30 was replaced by the Canon D60, while the GH4 was followed by the Panasonic GH5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D30 Manual (free pdf) or the online Panasonic GH4 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon D30 and the Panasonic GH4?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.